myrrlyn/oeuvre/aurbis-1-musical.md

 > A: yes, maybe. more like maestros

 Q: How does the Sharmat’s line I AM OLDER THAN MUSIC tie in with the concept of Music as a fundamental element of the world?

 > A: Nice one.
 He’s ego-trippin’ and balls-trippin’ at the same time.
 Remember,
 > that quote is from the Sermons.
 Consider the source.

 Discography:

-- *Sunshine (Adagio in D Minor)*, track 15 on *Sunshine: Music from the Major* *Motion Picture* (2007), by John Murphy
+- _Sunshine (Adagio in D Minor)_, track 15 on _Sunshine: Music from the Major_
+  _Motion Picture_ (2007), by John Murphy
-- *It Is Accomplished*, track 20 on *Passion* (1989), by Peter Gabriel
+- _It Is Accomplished_, track 20 on _Passion_ (1989), by Peter Gabriel

 [coda]: //c0da.es
-[wheel-tone-c]: //myrrlyn.net/oeuvre/images/tones.svg?key=c-major&color=no-color&classes=no-swirl
+[wheel-tone-c]: /oeuvre/images/tones.svg?key=c-major&color=no-color&classes=no-swirl
-[wheel-tone-d]: //myrrlyn.net/oeuvre/images/tones.svg?key=d-major&color=no-color&classes=no-swirl
+[wheel-tone-d]: /oeuvre/images/tones.svg?key=d-major&color=no-color&classes=no-swirl